awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks-mng.md

 ## Create a managed node group with Amazon EC2 Capacity Blocks<a name="capacity-blocks-mng-procedure"></a>

 You can use Capacity Blocks with Amazon EKS managed node groups for provisioning and scaling GPU\-accelerated worker nodes\.
 The AWS CloudFormation template examples that follow don’t cover every aspect needed in a production clusters\.
 Typically, you’d also want a bootstrapping script to join the node to the cluster and specify the Amazon EKS accelerated AMI\.
-For more information, see [Creating a managed node group](create-managed-node-group.md)\.
+For more information, see [Create a managed node group for your cluster](create-managed-node-group.md)\.

 1. Create a launch template that's appropriate for your workloads and works with Amazon EKS managed node groups\.
-For more information, see [Customizing managed nodes with launch templates](launch-templates.md)\.
+For more information, see [Customize managed nodes with launch templates](launch-templates.md)\.

    In addition to the requirements in the above procedures, make sure that the `LaunchTemplateData` includes the following:
    + `InstanceMarketOptions` with `MarketType` set to `"capacity-block"`